ChristinWhite/iosWorkflows/1password.md

 ## Additional Ideas

 - A expanded bookmarklet that combines the [Search 1Password for Selection](#search-1password-for-selection-1) bookmarklet with [Search 1Password for...?
-If Empty Search for Domain.](search-1password-for-if-empty-search-for-domain) Selection > Prompt > Domain
+If Empty Search for Domain.](search-1password-for-if-empty-search-for-domain).
+Selection > Prompt > Domain.

 [Table of Contents ↩](#table-of-contents)